askap-vast/vast-tools/docs/components/pipeline.md

   * Recalculate the `sources` data after filters have been applied.
   * Create a MOC of the pipeline run.

+!!!warning "Warning: Data Access"
+    It is assumed that the machine that is running VAST Tools has access to the pipeline output and the images that were used in the pipeline.
+    Refer to the [Configuration & Data Access](../../getting_started/configuration/) page for more information.

 ## Using the Pipeline Component

 !!!info "Info: VAST Pipeline Example Notebook"
     An example notebook of using the Pipeline component can be found in the example notebooks section [here](../../notebook-examples/vast-pipeline-example/).
+    Using the pipeline results to crossmatch to external catalogues is also demonstrated in the [catalogue crossmatch example notebook](../../notebook-examples/catalogue-crossmatching-example/).

 The first step is to initialise a `Pipeline` instance from `vasttools.pipeline`: